urbanquakers/pantograph/docs/docs/advanced.md

 This content was moved and now lives [here](/advanced/pantograph/#hide-changelog-information-at-the-end-of-running-pantograph).

-# Adding Credentials

-This content was moved and now lives [here](/advanced/other/#adding-credentials).

 # Control configuration by lane and by platform

 This content was moved and now lives [here](/advanced/lanes/#control-configuration-by-lane-and-by-platform).